 Dr. Zhang, professor of molecular microbiology and immunology at the Johns Hopkins Bloomberg School of Public Health, will continue his work to find the best drug combinations for successful Lyme treatment.

-I’m most interested in the patterns his team will be looking for with regard to treatment response.
 So far, no one treatment works the same for everyone.
 Why is that?
 What threads will they find to inform better treatment?
+We need answers.

 Now, all this adds up to a lot of brain power at Johns Hopkins working to get to the heart of the illness in ways both broad and deep.
 And many other dedicated researchers are doing and have done important work.
 But funding is still far too low for such a wide reaching public health crisis.
 I don’t know about you, but I meet people all the time who are touched in some way by this illness.
 The numbers astound me.